kalletlak/cbioportal/docs/FAQ.md

 ### Can I visualize my own data within an OncoPrint?

-Yes, check out the OncoPrinter tool on our [tools page](http://www.cbioportal.org/tools.jsp).
+Yes, check out the OncoPrinter tool on our [tools page](http://pedcbioportal.org/tools.jsp).

 ## What if I have other questions or comments?

-Please contact us at [cbioportal@googlegroups.com](mailto:cbioportal@googlegroups.com).
-Previous discussions about cBioPortal are available on the [user discussion mailing list](http://groups.google.com/group/cbioportal).
+Please contact us at [support@d3b.center](mailto:support@d3b.center).
+Previous discussions about PedcBioPortal are available on the [user discussion mailing list](https://groups.google.com/d/forum/pediatric-cbioportal).